kizio/SuncorpTest/README.md

 The sensible solution would have been to use a `Service` backed up by a `Thread` to keep the download off the main UI thread.
 But the spec mentioned using a database, which would have added a layer of complexity.

-RxJava might have been an option, but I've taken a brief look at the description on the website, and didn't want to learn a new API and a new language at the same time.
+RxJava might have been an option, but I've taken a brief look at the description on the website and didn't want to learn a new API and a new language at the same time.

 I decided to use a `SyncAdapter` backed up by a `ContentProvider`.
 This has been a rod to beat my own back with.

 For a full-blown app, I'd argue they're the way to go, as you can leverage a lot of code to schedule updates that are in the API.
-But they're a singificant amount of work to put together.
+But they're a significant amount of work to put together.

 It's possible that there are better solutions out there.
 Server comms are normally one of the first things that are done on a project, and typically written once.
 As a contractor I often join a team a few weeks in, so the work's completed by then.

+## Current Status

+### Synchronisation

+The `SyncAdapter` isn't being triggered.
+I'm not sure why, but I think that there's a problem with the configuration.
+Having spent several hours on Sunday looking at it, I'm still none the wiser.

+My guess is that part of the configuration is wrong.
+The `SyncAdapter` documentation on the Android developer's site sometimes is neither particularly clear, nor that complete.

+That said, I haven't worked with that API for several years, so I might be missing something.

+### StatememtAsyncTask

+This is a placeholder for the synchronisation code.
+It's there to test that the download code is working.

+If I get the `SyncAdapter` working, it'll be pulled out.

+### UI

+This is currently very basic.
+It doesn't even meet the requirements of the test.
+I'm missing a header row (saying what each column does), and a Totals row.

+### Rotation

+The download is restarted when the device is rotated.
+If I get the `SyncAdapter` working, it'll be easy to fix.

 ## Criticisms

-From my point of view, this kind of test several major flaws:

-1. It's a huge amount of work.
-As a candidate, I think that anything that lasts more than a couple of hours is a disproportionate amount of effort for a first or second round of an interview process.
-Most of the times, I reject a company that asks me to do one.
-2. It's not an interesting piece of software to write.
-Mostly it shows that either you can follow a bunch of tutorials (e.g. on Stack Overflow or the Android Developer site), rather than engaging in any clever engineering.
-For example, you've got no idea how I'd structure a class hierarchy, or even if I get how to use things like virtual functions.
-3. Because it's being done in a tight timeframe, it's not going to be production ready code.
-I'm skipping tests, and haven't bothered adding a decent logging framework because that'd take a few more hours to implement.
-4. These tests always take a lot longer than the two or three hours that I'm told they'll take.
-Especially when they require learning a new language to complete it.
-(This is my first time with Kotlin, and I don't think that I'm following conventions entirely correctly.)

-You could have asked me how I'd approach the problem, and discussed trade-offs.
-If I sent you a link to an existing project, you'd have a rough idea of my coding style.
-And this wouldn't have taken a weekend to do.
+The trouble with this project is that it's taken a lot longer than I thought or was estimated.
+I was told that it'd take three to five hours.
+I'm probably pushing fifteen at this point, and I'm still not finished.

+I think that this is for several reasons:

+1. I didn't have much existing code that I could reuse for this project, so everything had to be written from scratch.
+2. I was requested to write it in Kotlin, which is a language I haven't used before, and was largely unfamiliar with.
+I still don't feel fluent with it, and I still need to figure out some of its conventions.
+But it meant that I regularly had to stop to look up answers to the basic syntax.
+3. I've not coded much recently, so I'm a bit rusty.